Franz Wagner: National team career

 Wagner played for Germany at the 2017 FIBA U16 European Championship in Podgorica, Montenegro.
 In five games, he averaged 7.4 points per game as his team finished in 13th place.
 In 2018, Wagner averaged six points per game and helped Germany win the gold medal at the Albert Schweitzer Tournament, an under-18 competition in Mannheim, Germany.
 In the 2019 FIBA U18 European Championship in Volos, Greece, he averaged 13 points and 4.8 rebounds per game, leading his team to 11th place.
 He missed one game with a back injury.
 In EuroBasket 2022, he averaged 16.1 points and 4 rebounds per game, beating Poland in his home city of Berlin to take home bronze for Germany.

+In 2023, Wagner became world champion, winning gold at the 2023 FIBA Basketball World Cup with the German national team.
+It was the first time that Germany won this event.
+In recognition of his individual play, Wagner was named to the All-FIBA World Cup Second Team.

+At the 2024 Olympics, after going unbeaten in Group B and winning over Greece in the quarterfinals, Germany lost to France, 69–73, in the semifinals.
+In the bronze medal game, Germany lost to Serbia 83–93.
+Wagner averaged 18.5 points, 5.8 rebounds, 2.5 assists and 2.0 steals in 6 games played.
+For his play, he was named to the tournament's All-Second Team.

+At the EuroBasket 2025, the Germany men's national basketball team won the gold medal.
+Wagner and teammate Dennis Schröder were on the FIBA EuroBasket All-Tournament Team 1st team along with Luka Dončić, Giannis Antetokounmpo and Alperen Şengün.